skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/development/endpoint_structure.md

 ```python
 @ENDPOINT.router.post('/', response_model=Output, summary=SUMMARY)
 ```
-Here we define the response_model to be used for the ouput of this endpoint and that we want to show the summary as defined in `SUMMARY` for the OpenAPI-documentation of this endpoint.
+Here we define the response_model to be used for the output of this endpoint and that we want to show the summary as defined in `SUMMARY` for the OpenAPI-documentation of this endpoint.